hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Create Workspace](/img/postman-create-workspace.png "Create the workspace in the Postman")

 Inside this new workspace we will need to create an environment variable called {baseUrl} that represents the baseURL toward the DSCC API path for that specified region.
-This is the current list of the URL based on the region as of November 2021:
+This is the current list of the URL based on the region where the DSCC are allowed to be deployed as of November 2021:

 | DSCC Region  | base-URL                       |
 | ------------ | ------------------------------ |